Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Proof of : List TM-embedding parameterized by independence number

 \begin{claim} If $\mathcal{M}$ is empty by the end of the algorithm, then no list TM-model of $H$ in $G$ respecting $L$ exists. \end{claim} \begin{claimproof} Assume a list TM-model of $H$ in $G$ exists.
 Then by \Cref{claim:cutdesc_preserves}, there exists also a \cutdesc.
 Consider the iteration of the algorithm with this \cutdesc.
 Since the algorithm reaches \Cref{line:no_solution}, all calls to \Cref{lemma:highly-connected} resulted in a suitable TM-embedding being found, therefore the algorithm necessarily adds a TM-embedding $(M, f)$ to $\mathcal{M}$ at \Cref{line:add_solution}.
 This contradicts the assumption that \Cref{line:no_solution} is reached. \end{claimproof}

 Finally, we estimate the running time.
 First note that all lines except \Cref{line:enumerate} and \Cref{line:highly_connected} incur at most a polynomial factor.
 By \Cref{lemma:highly-connected}, up to polynomial factors \Cref{line:highly_connected} takes time $2^{(h + s + k)^{\Oh(k)}}$, for each invocation.
 This holds since $|V(H_i)| + |E(H_i)| \le 3h + 3s$, see the proof of \Cref{claim:call_highly}.
-Moving to \Cref{line:enumerate}, let $w = h + 2s$ be the maximum size of $W$; there are at most $w^t$ choices for $\xi$, and at most $|V(H)|^{s + w}$ choices for $f_W$.
+Moving to \Cref{line:enumerate}, let $w = h + 2s$ be the maximum size of $W$; there are at most $t^w$ choices for $\xi$, and at most ${(s + w)}^{|V(H)|}$ choices for $f_W$.
 We may assume $t \le k$, since otherwise, an independent set of size $k$ can be found trivially by taking an arbitrary vertex from each $C_i$.
 We now argue that with a fixed $f_W$, there are at most $(s + w)^{2(s + w)}$ choices for $M_W$ that satisfy \ref{CD_model}.
 Indeed, terminals are fixed by $f_W$, therefore, it only remains to set the edges where at least one endpoint is a non-terminal.
 Since every non-terminal has degree two in $M_W$, there are at most $(s + w)^2$ choices for each non-terminal, and at most $(s + w)^{2(s + w)}$ choices in total.
-This part can also be upper-bounded by $(s + h)^{\Oh(s + h)} = 2^{(s + h)^{1 + o(1)}}$.
+In total, \Cref{line:enumerate} performs at most $(s + h + k)^{\Oh(s + h)} = 2^{(s + h + k)^{1 + o(1)}}$ iterations.
 The overall running time is therefore at most $2^{(s + h + k)^{\Oh(k)}} \cdot |G|^{\Oh(1)}$. \end{proof}